The Buzz on How to Attract More Bees to Your Garden

 Here are a few flowers you can grow from seed to attract bees.
 Plant them in patches that are at least 3' square to make sure the bees notice them and visit.

-A birdbath is an excellent addition to your garden.
-Make sure there’s a stand or a piece of wood floating for the bee to safely perch on and drink water without drowning.
+A birdbath isn't just for birds.
+Shallow birdbaths make an excellent bee drinking station.
+Make sure there's a stand or a piece of wood floating for the bee to safely perch on and drink water without drowning.

 Change the water frequently to keep it clean and to keep mosquito populations down.